 The new recruits of 1993 turned out to be very valuable members of the Party People.
 These members included Tank, Malo, Kaos, two former ULO members, Big Papa, Menace, Casper another former ULO, Smurf, Mad who was a former Mexican Gangster Disciples, Lil Man, Ghost, Shadow (a black member) and some others.

-By the end of the year 1993 territories began to shift as G-Town Two Six began to rest away some of their turf to the Gangster Disciples as many Two Six flipped GD.
-This is when Party People gained more territory that was once Two Six territory.
-Now Party People laid claim from 55th to 58th and from Tallman to Campbell.
-Much territory was negotiated with the Gangster Disciples as soon as all the flipping happened of Two Six to GD, it was a business arrangement between Party People and the GDs.
+By the end of the year 1993 territories began to shift as Gangster Disciples and Party People negotiated dividing more territory.
+Now Party People laid claim from 55th to 58th and from Tallman to Campbell, it was a business arrangement between Party People and the GDs.
 It was also at this time that Casper was nominated the 58th and Campbell Set Chief.
 Casper didn’t last long because he gangbanged too actively and this landed him in and out of incarceration; therefore, the title was moved to Chango.